BREAKING NEWS

 Article continues below advertisement

-This month, a Texas judge sentenced Jordan Christopher Jacobs, 25, to life in prison without the possibility of parole, according to the Collin County District Attorney’s Office.
+A judge sentenced Jordan Christopher Jacobs, 26, to life in prison without the possibility of parole, according to the Collin County District Attorney’s Office.

 A jury convicted Jacobs of capital murder for killing Steven Christopher Gambles II.
 The life sentence was the automatic punishment, according to prosecutors.